newtoallofthis123/SecuraFire/index.md

 ### The Setup

-All you have to do is to unzip the setup.zip file and you get Securafire.exe file. run it and select the output folder to your firefox profile.
+All you have to do is to run securafire.exe file. run it and select the output folder to your firefox profile.
 ```markdown
 Firefox Profiles setup will be as follows